Korg PS-3300: Sounds and features

-Each PSU-3301 module incorporates a three-peak voltage-controllable resonator capable of enhancing frequency bands between 100Hz and 10kHz, complete with adjustable bandwidth and frequency controls.
+Each PSU-3301 module incorporates a three-peak voltage-controllable resonator capable of enhancing frequency bands between 100 Hz and 10 kHz, complete with adjustable bandwidth and frequency controls.
 This functionality can produce more authentic synthesized 'acoustic' instrument sounds.
 Additionally, it allows for the modulation of frequency sweeps either manually or through an LFO, envelope, or another modulation source to create vowel and phasing sounds.

 Each PS synthesizer features a temperament adjust section with 12 knobs, corresponding to the chromatic scale notes from C to B, allowing the user to independently tune each keyboard note to facilitate the creation of alternative scales.

 The PSU-3302 module, located on the far right of the PS-3300, serves as both a mixer and modulation unit, combining audio from the three PSU-3301 modules into a single output channel with dedicated volume controls for both line and headphone outputs.
 This module also includes three external inputs for integrating effects loops or additional sound sources.
 Control voltages from an LFO or envelope can modulate the mixed level.

 The modulation section of the PSU-3302 features an auxiliary envelope generator with delay and three separate outputs: a standard CV signal, an inverted version, and a voltage offset version.
 There is also a sample & hold (S&H) module with an adjustable clock frequency, two control voltage processors, and connections for the keyboard and an optional foot controller.